(Last Updated on : 16/10/2019)

 of southern Karnataka

-Male Mahadeshwara Hill Temple in Male Mahadeshwara Hills
+Male Mahadeshwara Hillss Temple in Male Mahadeshwara Hills

 .
-He is worshipped as the family God of the hill tribes of Male Mahadeshwara Hill like Soligas, Jenu Kurubas, Kadu Kurubas, Kuruba Gowdas of Mandya district
+He is worshipped as the family God of the hill tribes of Male Mahadeshwara Hills like Soligas, Jenu Kurubas, Kadu Kurubas, Kuruba Gowdas of Mandya district

 , Mysore and Chamarajnagar districts.